-And far too often, that interaction is also the last that they have with the company, because the authorized company representative that they encounter on the other end is unknowledgable, impatient, or simply unable to communicate in a way that is accessible to the customer.
-And that’s assuming that the initial contact even goes through which, given the variety of platforms and contact methods used by today’s customers, might be a different problem altogether.
+And far too often, that interaction is also the last that they have with the company, because the authorised company representative that they encounter on the other end is unknowledgable, impatient, or simply unable to communicate in a way that is accessible to the customer.
+And that’s assuming that the initial contact even goes through; which, given the variety of platforms and contact methods used by today’s customers, might be a different problem altogether.

 The cloud is a phenomenon that has recently begun to play a very significant role in the way data is stored and shared.
-Where once it was common practice for individuals and organizations to keep the majority of their digital information in onsite servers and computers, the modern digital landscape now allows for data to be stored remotely, and accessed across a secure online connection.
-These new hosted contact center solutions offer several benefits over the more traditional variations, four of which we would like to address here:
+Where once it was common practice for individuals and organisations to keep the majority of their digital information in onsite servers and computers, the modern digital landscape now allows for data to be stored remotely, and accessed across a secure online connection.
+These new hosted contact centre solutions offer several benefits over the more traditional variations, four of which we would like to address here:

 Remote access.
 Even for small businesses, today’s customers are seldom relegated to single, clearly defined locations.
-The modern ‘Mom and Pop’ store now has the ability to do business digitally with clients on the other side of the world, so it is even more important that medium and large organizations adopt cloud-based contact center solutions that can be easily accessible by clients, no matter where those clients are located, or at what time of day or night.
+The modern ‘Mom and Pop’ store now has the ability to do business digitally with clients on the other side of the world, so it is even more important that medium and large organisations adopt cloud-based contact centre solutions that can be easily accessible by clients, no matter where those clients are located, or at what time of day or night.

 Easy integration.
 One of the strengths of quality cloud-based solutions is the complete lack of hardware that they entail.
 In fact, generally the complete system can be monitored and accessed through secure web browsers.
 That means that rather than having to deal with the expensive installation of on-premise systems that may or may not be fully compatible with your current setup, cloud solutions make it so you need only be able to access the internet to be able to get everything up and running quickly and smoothly.

 Competitive cost.
 Why pay for something you don’t need?
-Cloud-based contact centers often offer ‘pay-as-you-go’ options, which mean that you’ll only be billed for what you use.
+Cloud-based contact centres often offer ‘pay-as-you-go’ options, which mean that you’ll only be billed for what you use.
 Additionally, given the digital nature of cloud-based solutions, you’ll be able to save significantly on installation costs.